Dwight D. Eisenhower: Health issues

 Eisenhower began chain smoking cigarettes at West Point, often three or four packs a day.
 He joked that he "gave [himself] an order" to stop cold turkey in 1949.
-But Evan Thomas says the true story was more complex.
+However, Evan Thomas says the true story was more complex.
 At first, he removed cigarettes and ashtrays, but that did not work.
 He told a friend:

-I decided to make a game of the whole business and try to achieve a feeling of some superiority ...
-So I stuffed cigarettes in every pocket, put them around my office on the desk ... [and] made it a practice to offer a cigarette to anyone who came in ... while mentally reminding myself as I sat down, "I do not have to do what that poor fellow is doing."

 He was the first president to release information about his health and medical records while in office, but people around him deliberately misled the public about his health.
 On September 24, 1955, while vacationing in Colorado, he had a serious heart attack.
-Howard Snyder, his personal physician, misdiagnosed the symptoms as indigestion, and failed to call in help that was urgently needed.
+While Eisenhower convalesced at Fitzsimons Army Medical Center, Howard McCrum Snyder, his personal physician, misdiagnosed the symptoms as indigestion, and failed to call in help that was urgently needed.
 Snyder later falsified his own records to cover his blunder and to allow Eisenhower to imply that he was healthy enough to do his job.

-The heart attack required six weeks' hospitalization, during which time Nixon, Dulles, and Sherman Adams assumed administrative duties and provided communication with the president.
+The heart attack required six weeks' hospitalization, during which time Nixon, Dulles, and White House Chief of Staff Sherman Adams assumed administrative duties and provided communication with the president.
 He was treated by Paul Dudley White, a cardiologist with a national reputation, who regularly informed the press of the president's progress.
-Instead of discounting him as a candidate for a second term as president, his physician recommended a second term as essential to his recovery.
+Snyder recommended a second presidential term as essential to his recovery.